 - Cream the butter, add the nectar and the vanilla (ie mix it all together really fast until the butter is creamy)

 - Add the wet ingredients to the dry and combine well with your hands (it’s more fun that way)

 - Add the soy milk and mix again until doughy

 - Preheat the oven at 180degrees

 - Check if you can roll some of it into a ball – it should be sticky enough to do so but if it’s still too crumbly, add a tiny bit more milk until it’s sticky enough to roll into balls.
 When rolling , you’ll find that you’re more pressing them into balls than rolling, this is fine, press into a ball and then roll a bit to make it nice and round and even.
 Pat down with a fork gently to flatten.

 - Place onto a baking tray lined with greaseproof paper

 - Cook for 15 mins (only 15, any more than this and your cookies will probably be overcooked and too hard)

-Not going to lie, I’m pretty chuffed with this recipe and have made it soooo many times for friends and family.
+I have made this recipe so many times for friends and family.
 It’s super easy to make, takes very little time and is super yummy.

 Sit back, grab one of your super yummy cookies, and let’s see what life has to offer us next!